Writer Profile

 Regarding the relationship between the Great Hanshin-Awaji Earthquake and Keio University, along with donations, there was support for the disaster areas through volunteering.
 Let us look at two examples here.

-First, from the School of Medicine, the "Great Hanshin Earthquake Relief Keio University Medical Team" was formed at the request of the Kobe City Health Bureau Officer.
-From February 1 to February 28, a total of 21 doctors and 22 nurses were dispatched to evacuation centers in Higashinada-ku, Kobe (Sumiyoshi Junior High School, Mikagekita Elementary School, Konan Elementary School, Amida-ji Temple, and Nada High School).
-The number of disaster victims eligible for medical care was approximately 2,500, and the total number of patients treated was 876 (Mita-hyoron (official monthly journal published by Keio University Press), October 1995 issue).
+First, from the School of Medicine, the "Great Hanshin Earthquake Relief Keio University Medical Team" was formed at the request of the Kobe City Health Bureau Director.
+The period was from February 1 to February 28, and a total of 21 doctors and 22 nurses were dispatched to evacuation centers in Higashinada-ku, Kobe (Sumiyoshi Junior High School, Mikagekita Elementary School, Konan Elementary School, Amida-ji Temple, and Nada High School).
+The number of disaster victims eligible for consultation was approximately 2,500, and the total number of patients treated was 876 (Mita-hyoron, October 1995 issue).

-The details of this process are recorded in a roundtable discussion published in the same issue of Mita-hyoron (official monthly journal published by Keio University Press).
-Masahiro Oue, then an assistant in the School of Medicine, recalls arriving at the health center in the Higashinada Ward Office on the 20th, three days after the earthquake, and finding the need for an organized response based on the situation in the disaster area.
-Based on that report and the many voices calling for volunteering within the School of Medicine, a policy was decided to conduct continuous volunteer activities organizationally as Keio University, leading to the aforementioned team dispatch.
-Regarding these movements, Mr. Oue reflected, "...with the organization of such activities at Keio Hospital, over 100 nurses raised their hands, and conversely, it was difficult to coordinate the dispatch, and many doctors from internal medicine, surgery, and pediatrics volunteered very proactively.
-When I actually went there, I saw an incredible number of volunteers walking into the site with backpacks," seeing the potential of Japanese society and the high responsiveness of Keio University in the scenes of voluntary and proactive support activities.
+The details of this process are recorded in a roundtable discussion published in the same issue of Mita-hyoron.
+Masahiro Ogami, then an assistant in the School of Medicine, reached the health center inside the Higashinada Ward Office on the 20th, three days after the earthquake, and recalled the flow of identifying the need for an organized response based on the situation in the disaster area.
+Based on that report and the many voices wishing to volunteer within the School of Medicine, a policy was decided to conduct continuous volunteer activities organizationally as Keio University, leading to the aforementioned team dispatch.
+Regarding these movements, Mr. Ogami reflected, "...when it was announced that such activities would be organized at Keio Hospital, over 100 nurses raised their hands, and conversely, it was difficult to coordinate the dispatch; a very large number of doctors from internal medicine, surgery, and pediatrics also volunteered spontaneously.
+When I actually went there, I saw an incredible number of volunteers walking into the site with backpacks," seeing the potential of Japanese society and the high response capacity of Keio University in the scene of support activities shown spontaneously and actively.

-A characteristic of this activity was that volunteer recruitment was conducted based in the research space of the graduate school building called the "Loft," where information from the site was collected and volunteers were dispatched directly to areas in need.
-On the SFC side, activities included recruiting volunteers within Keio, coordinating groups, holding briefing sessions about once a week, coordinating communication and accommodation in the disaster area, and enrolling in volunteer insurance.
-In particular, it showed pioneering aspects for the time, such as obtaining daily information from student volunteers active in the disaster area, editing and disseminating it using information and communication equipment, and playing an intermediary support role to deliver pinpoint support to areas where aid had not yet reached.
+The characteristic of this activity was that volunteer recruitment was conducted based in the research space of the graduate school building called the "Loft," where information from the site was collected and volunteers were dispatched directly to areas where they were needed.
+On the SFC side, activities included recruiting volunteers within Keio, coordinating groups, holding briefing sessions about once a week, coordinating communication with the disaster area and lodging, and enrolling in volunteer insurance.
+In particular, it played an intermediary support role, such as obtaining daily information from student volunteers active in the disaster area, editing and disseminating it using information and communication equipment, and delivering support precisely to areas where aid had not yet reached, which was seen as a pioneering aspect for that time.

 Students wishing to volunteer deployed their activities in stages under that coordination.
 When the first group entered the site on February 10, several people each worked at private independent living centers for people with disabilities, nursery schools, and special needs schools in Chuo-ku, Hyogo-ku, and Tarumi-ku in Kobe.
-They also established a communication environment through laptop computers and telephone lines, which was a strength of SFC students, and proceeded with information sharing with the SFC side and other organizations.
+They also established a communication environment through laptop computers and telephone lines—a strength of SFC students—and proceeded with information sharing with the SFC side and other organizations.
 Furthermore, while obtaining information on-site, they expanded their activities to Awaji Island (Hokudan-cho and Ichinomiya-cho), where support was delayed compared to Kobe City, starting activities from February 24.
-These activities continued until April 1, and nearly 100 graduate and undergraduate students (including nearly 30 on Awaji Island) participated in the activities (Kaneko et al., eds., 1996).
+These activities continued until April 1, and nearly 100 graduate and undergraduate students (including 30 total on Awaji Island) participated in the activities (edited by Kaneko et al., 1996).

 Another feature was that a large-scale project called InterVnet was launched under the leadership of Ikuyo Kaneko (then a professor at the Graduate School of Media and Governance), serving as the foundation for these activities.
 In this period before the spread of the internet, commercial PC communications (Nifty-Serve, PC-VAN, People, etc.) served as information communication.
-This project interconnected the closed electronic bulletin boards (BBS) of various PC communications with internet net news, making free access to information about the disaster area possible on any system through the cooperation of each company.
-It was a project to turn information closed to specific network users into information accessible to everyone, and while it could not yet be called active utilization given the era, it can be regarded as a pioneering initiative considering subsequent developments.
+This project interconnected the electronic bulletin boards (BBS) of various closed PC communications with internet net news, making free access to information regarding the disaster area possible on any system through the cooperation of each company.
+It was a project to turn information closed to specific network users into information that anyone could access; although it could not yet be called active utilization given the era, it would be considered a pioneering initiative considering subsequent developments.
 Reflecting the high level of interest at the time, a demonstration by students was planned within an NHK special program ("Door to Symbiosis") on March 23 of that year.

 4. Transformation of Support Methods and the Role of Universities

-In support activities in disaster areas, it is not uncommon today to say that an intermediary support role for matching and managing volunteers is necessary.
+Today, it is not uncommon to say that an intermediary support role for matching and managing volunteers is necessary for support activities in disaster areas.
 However, in 1995, many volunteers entered the site relying only on information from mass media such as television and newspapers reporting on the state of evacuation centers, and the number of volunteers varied greatly depending on the evacuation center.
-Similarly, for relief supplies, many were delivered to evacuation centers shown in news footage, while on the other hand, many mismatch problems were pointed out where supplies were overwhelmingly insufficient in areas that were not.
+Similarly, for relief supplies, many were delivered to evacuation centers shown in news footage, while on the other hand, mismatch problems were frequently pointed out where supplies were overwhelmingly insufficient in areas that were not shown.
 From the Nobi Earthquake until this point, only edited information from mass media could be relied upon, and it can be said that along with the magnitude of its overall influence, there was a gap in support created by the difference between events that were reported and those that were not.

-In a major disaster that occurs suddenly, it takes time and cost not only for mass media but also for the administration to coordinate and redistribute support after grasping the overall situation.
-Especially for voluntary and mobile support activities, dynamic and autonomous decentralized coordination is absolutely necessary.
-Such realizations also led to a sudden advancement in interest in NPOs that could become organizational coordination entities and discussions on their infrastructure development.
-The 1998 Law to Promote Specified Non-Profit Activities (NPO Law) is one such movement.
-Today, the types of corporations that conduct private support activities are diverse, including general corporations and public interest corporations, but there are nearly 50,000 NPO corporations alone, which can be called the pioneers, and 4,452 corporations list disaster relief activities as a field in their articles of incorporation.
+In the midst of a sudden major disaster, it takes time and cost not only for mass media but also for the administration to coordinate and redistribute support after grasping the overall situation.
+In particular, for voluntary and mobile support activities, dynamic and autonomous decentralized coordination will inevitably be necessary.
+Such realizations also led to a sudden surge in interest in NPOs that could serve as organizational coordination entities and discussions on developing their foundations.
+The 1998 Act on the Promotion of Specified Non-profit Activities (NPO Law) is one such movement.
+Today, the types of corporations conducting private support activities are diverse, including general corporations and public interest corporations, but there are nearly 50,000 NPO corporations alone—the pioneers—and 4,452 corporations list disaster relief activities as a field in their articles of incorporation.

 Furthermore, movements to utilize information networks during disasters are not uncommon today.
-Since the Great East Japan Earthquake, the influence of SNS has grown, and there are aspects where the transformation of media has changed the way support is provided, such as by acting as both a driver and a restraint.
-The Great Hanshin-Awaji Earthquake was an era before the sudden increase in internet users (1995 was called the first year of the internet as well as the first year of volunteering), and therefore the effects of these were limited.
-Even in the aforementioned SFC activities, there is no doubt that there were skeptical views of the sight of operating computers in front of direct support activities.
+Since the Great East Japan Earthquake, the influence of SNS has grown, and there are aspects where the transformation of media has changed the nature of support, such as by acting as both a driver and a restraint.
+The Great Hanshin-Awaji Earthquake was an era before the rapid increase in internet users (1995 was called the Inaugural Year of the Internet as well as the Inaugural Year of Volunteering), and therefore the effects of these were limited.
+Even in the aforementioned SFC activities, there is no doubt that there were skeptical views regarding the sight of operating computers in front of direct support activities.
 However, at this time, several others were also launched, such as the Inter-Volunteer Network (IVN) centered on Kobe University and the World NGO Network (WNN) with technical support from researchers.
 With these movements as a catalyst, activities to support the dissemination and sharing of information began to be seen, especially during large-scale disasters, and the term "information volunteer" was created at this time along with disaster volunteer.
 In these activities as well, private support organizations such as NPOs are indispensable today.

-As described above, the movement of the first year of volunteering triggered by the Great Hanshin-Awaji Earthquake was an important phase for the formation of voluntary private support schemes in subsequent disasters.
+As described above, the movement of the Inaugural Year of Volunteering triggered by the Great Hanshin-Awaji Earthquake was an important phase for the formation of voluntary private support schemes in subsequent disasters.
 And it should also be confirmed that the presence of young people was always at the center of those pioneering initiatives.
-Furthermore, the roles of universities and students are found in various forms, such as the power of human networks including graduates, and involvement with society through the synthesis and practice of specialized knowledge.
+Furthermore, the roles of universities and students are found in various forms, such as the power of human networks including graduates, and engagement with society through the synthesis and practice of specialized knowledge.

 Next January 17 will mark 30 years since the Great Hanshin-Awaji Earthquake.
 I hope it will be an opportunity to reconsider what universities can do along with the potential of private sector support.

-Acknowledgments: In collecting materials, I received the cooperation of the Office of Communications and Public Relations and the SFC Media Center.
-I would like to express my gratitude.
+Acknowledgments: In collecting materials, I received cooperation from the Office of Communications and Public Relations and the SFC Media Center.
+I would like to express my gratitude here.

 "1891 (Meiji 24) Nobi Earthquake (Learning from Past Disasters (No. 10))" Koho Bosai 36, November 2006